2010 Arizona gubernatorial election

 The 2010 Arizona gubernatorial election was held on November 2, 2010, to elect the Governor of Arizona.
 Incumbent Republican Jan Brewer ran for a full term.
 Brewer ascended to the governorship following the resignation of the incumbent Democratic Governor Janet Napolitano to become Secretary of Homeland Security in the Obama Administration.
 Primaries were held on August 24, 2010.
 Brewer won a full term, defeating Arizona Attorney General and Democratic nominee Terry Goddard 54% to 42%.

-This was the last election until 2022 where a woman was the Republican nominee.

 Background

 Democratic Governor Janet Napolitano was term limited and nominated to become Secretary of Homeland Security by President-elect Barack Obama, and was confirmed by the United States Senate on January 20, 2009, resigning as governor the same day.
 Since Arizona does not have a lieutenant governor, Republican Secretary of State Jan Brewer was first in the state's gubernatorial line of succession and was sworn in as governor upon Napolitano's resignation.
 Brewer announced on November 5, 2009, that she would seek a full term in 2010.